mayaasoift/myblog/src/content/blog/book-list/index.md

 ![Nexus: A Brief History of Information Networks from the Stone Age to AI](./unicorn-mystic.jpg) -->
-#the mythical man-month fred brooks
+- The Mythical Man-Month by Fred Brooks
-#working effectively with legacy code //software testing
+- Working Effectively with Legacy Code // Software Testing
-#the wast majority of world lives in sql - orm
+- The vast majority of world lives in SQL - ORM
-#Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems